velfundert/drops.js/README.md

 # Drops.js &ndash; Multiple file upload with drag and drop

-Drops.js is a utility library for performing multiple file upload over ajax using drag and drop.
+Drops.js is a small utility library for performing multiple file upload over ajax using drag and drop.
+It works in browsers that support XHR progress events, FormData and FileReader, with no fallback mechanisms.

 ## Usage